rktjmp/lush.nvim/README.md

 - `gui`: sets the `gui` property of a Vim highlight group.
 - `sp`: sets the `guisp` property of a Vim highlight group.
 - `lush`: a namespace to save arbitary data to a group.
-Is not exported to the final highlight by may be accessed in the lush-spec or the parsed-lush-spec.
+Is not exported to the final highlight but may be accessed in the lush-spec or the parsed-lush-spec.

 Constraints: